 Instead of attacking the disease itself, immunotherapy drugs help the body fight cancer.
 Sometimes they have fewer side effects than other treatments.

-We pioneered several immunotherapies, and several of them are found at only a few other cancer centers.
+We pioneered several immunotherapies, and many of them are found at only a few other cancer centers.
 Immunotherapy treatment methods may include:

-- Antibodies drug conjugates, such as brentuximab vedotin
+- Antibody drug conjugates, such as brentuximab vedotin

 - Checkpoint inhibitors, including nivolomab and pebrolizumab